Healthcare overspends on long term backup retention

 The shortest email history I have encountered is two years at a Detroit health system: once an item in a user mailbox reaches two years old, it is actively removed from the system by policy.
 They also only keep their backups for 30 days.
 They are the leanest healthcare data protection architecture I have yet encountered.

 It is fascinating that hospitals serving the same customer needs bound by vastly similar regulatory requirements come to such different conclusions about backup retention.
 That should be a signal that there is real optimization potential both with PHI and email.
+You can also consider Foresee Medical and learn about this healthcare software.

 This article was provided by our service partner : veeam.com